The Unexpected Positive Effects Of Video Games

 If you have a teenage boy in your house, then you also have computer games in your house.
 The amount of time your teen son spends gaming has probably caused you no small amount of angst and irritation.
 There are so many better things he could be doing, right?
 Homework, exercise, part-time job, taking out the garbage, perhaps reading a book for pleasure.
 And nagging him to turn off the computer games and do his homework is a fight neither one of you likes to have every day.

-But what if those computer games were actually improving his math grades and test scores?
-What if video games have earned an unfair reputation as time-wasting corrupters of youth, but instead boost their problem solving and critical thinking abilities?
-Too good to be true?
+But what if there were positive effects of video games and those games were actually improving math grades and test scores?
+What if video games have earned an unfair reputation as time-wasting corrupters of youth, but instead boost their problem-solving and critical-thinking abilities?
+Are there positive effects of video games or is this too good to be true?

 According to the study, teens who spend their online time gaming score better in math and science than those who spend their time on social media.
 Students who spent higher than average time on social networking sites such as Instagram or Twitter each day had below-average performance on the tests, while students who spent more than the usual time gaming achieved at levels above the average.